Early Life and Education of Rosie O'Donnell: A Complete Timeline

 On January 9, 2013, Rosie O'Donnell and Michelle Rounds announced they had adopted a baby girl.

-February 2015: Filing for Divorce
+February 2015: Filing for Divorce from Michelle Rounds

 In February 2015, Rosie O'Donnell filed for divorce from Michelle Rounds after two years of marriage.

-August 2015: Daughter Goes Missing
+August 2015: Daughter Chelsea Reported Missing

-October 2015: Divorce Settlement
+October 2015: Divorce Settlement and Custody

-In October 2015, Rosie O'Donnell's divorce from Michelle Rounds was settled, with O'Donnell awarded full custody of their child.
+In October 2015, Rosie O'Donnell's divorce from Michelle Rounds was settled, with O'Donnell being awarded full custody of their child.

 September 15, 2017: Death of Michelle Rounds

-On September 15, 2017, Michelle Rounds, ex-wife of Rosie O'Donnell, died by suicide.
+On September 15, 2017, Michelle Rounds, Rosie O'Donnell's ex-wife, died by suicide.

-September 2024: Chelsea O'Donnell Arrest
+September 2024: Chelsea Arrested in Wisconsin

-In September 2024 Chelsea O'Donnell was arrested in Marinette County, Wisconsin on charges involving child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, illegally obtaining prescriptions and drug paraphernalia, and misdemeanor possession of THC.
+In September 2024, Chelsea O'Donnell was arrested in Marinette County, Wisconsin, on charges involving child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, illegally obtaining prescriptions and drug paraphernalia, and misdemeanor possession of THC.

-November 2024: Chelsea O'Donnell Third Arrest
+November 2024: Chelsea Arrested for a Third Time in Wisconsin

-In November 2024, Chelsea O'Donnell was arrested for a third time in Wisconsin, this time in Marinette County, on two felony counts of bail jumping, two felony counts of possession of methamphetamine, and a felony count of possession of narcotic drugs.
+In November 2024, Chelsea O'Donnell was arrested for a third time in Wisconsin, in Marinette County, on two felony counts of bail jumping, two felony counts of possession of methamphetamine, and a felony count of possession of narcotic drugs.

-March 2025: O'Donnell Relocates to Ireland
+March 2025: Move to Ireland

-In March 2025, O'Donnell revealed in a TikTok video that she had moved to Ireland with her child, Clay, in January of that year, citing political reasons.
+In March 2025, Rosie O'Donnell revealed in a TikTok video that she had moved to Ireland with her child, Clay, in January of that year, citing political reasons.

 2025: Move to Ireland